OKScienceDE/Open_Science_101/README.md

 compendium.
 Here is our [project page](https://science.mozilla.org/projects/open-science-101) and the issue for the registration of the project (https://github.com/mozillascience/global-sprint-2016/issues/36).

-For the two-day sprint, we've created a [milestone](https://github.com/OKScienceDE/Open_Science_101/milestones/Mozilla%20Science%20Global%20Sprint%202016) that contains the issues we wanted to particularly concentrate on within the sprint - these are also good starting points if you want to
+For the two-day sprint, we have created a [milestone](https://github.com/OKScienceDE/Open_Science_101/milestones/Mozilla%20Science%20Global%20Sprint%202016) that contains the issues we wanted to particularly concentrate on within the sprint - these are also good starting points if you want to